babycourageous/thelastseenfestival.com/_shows/network-notes.md

   - id: klor
   - id: eros
 ---
 We all believe in movie magic, but is it technically "magic"?
 So much hard work goes into the creation of a film, but who is really making it all happen?
-Who should we be thanking for all our favourite Hollywood moments?
+Who should we be thanking for all our favorite Hollywood moments?

 That's right.
 The studio executives!